dvrensk/disbursement-challenge/README.md

 ### Instructions

 1. You are not allowed to _change_ anything that is defined.
-Other parts of the system rely on the models looking and working like they do.
+Assume that other parts of the system rely on the models looking and working like they do.
 1. You can add new models as you see fit.
 1. You can add attributes to the existing models, but try to keep your solution to your objects.